cloudfoundry/docs-bosh/content/creds-tmpfs.md

     **This feature is only available on Linux stemcells!**

-In some environments we do not want credentials to be written to a physical disk and only ever want them to be resident in memory.
-The director has been able to avoid writing credentials to disk for some time now but they would be written to disk on the deployment VMs.

 Job configuration often contains credentials.
 In some environments we do not want these values to be written to a physical disk and only ever want them to be resident in memory.
 The director has been able to avoid writing credentials to